marcusgia2505/classsExGameInstructions/docs/Run.rst

 By pressing start, the lecturer initiates the first stage of the game.
 If a game consists of several stages, the start button for the next stage appears after pressing the start button for the first stage.

-.. warning:: By starting a new game, the currently running game is stopped.
+.. warning :: By starting a new game, the currently running game is stopped.
 There can only be one running game at a time.

 If a game consists of several treatments and / or roles the participants will be assigned into treatments / roles in the first stage.
-For more information on assignment of roles and treatments see `Develop`_.
+For more information on assignment of roles and treatments see :ref:`Assignment and Matching`.

 .. note:: If you have different roles and treatments, the first stage should be opened long enough that all participants are assigned to a role and treatment.
-The assignment ist done when the stage has been loaded at the participants' device.
+The assignment is done when the stage has been loaded at the participants' device.
 So make sure that you do not continue to the next stage too fast.

 During the game
 ---------------